pyDeb/findFile/README.md

 # findFile
-Find a file/directory recursively in the current directory and its sub-directories findFile2.c uses nftw function to walk across the file tree.
+Find a file/directory recursively in the current directory and its sub-directories. \newline findFile2.c uses nftw function to walk across the file tree.